influxdata/telegraf/plugins/inputs/opcua/README.md

 opcua,id=ns\=3;s\=Temperature temp=79.0,Quality="OK (0x0)" 1597820490000000000
 ```

-With 'DataType' enabled in Additional Metrics, this node configuration
+With 'DataType' entered in Additional Metrics, this node configuration
 produces a metric like this:

 ```text